zjukg/KoPA/README.md

 ## 🔬 Dependencies
 Our code is developed based on [alpaca-lora](https://github.com/tloen/alpaca-lora).
-Please build the Python environment following the instruction in Alpaca-lora.
+Please build the Python following the instruction in Alpaca-lora.

+Some core python library config:
+- Python 3.9.16
+- torch 2.0.0
+- transformers 4.28.0
+- peft 0.3.0

 ## 📕 Training & Test